Atrial Fibrillation (AFib)

 What is atrial fibrillation?

 The condition is a growing health issue in the U.S. that affects approximately 3 million individuals each year.
 According to the American Heart Association, individuals with AFib are four to five times more likely to have a stroke and, if left untreated, can double the risk of heart-related deaths.
 The good news is that treatment options have increased and evolved to provide higher efficacy and lower risks.
+Early intervention leads to more positive outcomes.
+Do not wait to see your doctor if you think you may have atrial fibrillation.

 Long-term or frequent AFib should not be ignored.
 Regular checkups give you the best chance of effectively managing your symptoms.